gugylucky/picture-stories/README.md

 # picture-stories
-a simple photo sharing app using Ruby and Rails
+Just like what the description says, this is a simple photo sharing app using Ruby and Rails